Aashir5678/CubeTimer/README.md

 If you need to modify / delete a time, or view a times information, you can enter its options.
 To do so, you can double click the time, in the times listbox.

 ### Delete time
-If you wish to delete a time, then you can double click it to enter its options, then click the button that says **Delete time**.
+If you wish to delete a time, then you can double-click it to enter its options, then click the button that says **Delete time**.
 You can also select the time in the listbox and press the Delete key.

 ### Display time
 If you don't want to see your time while solving, you can have it so that it only displays your time when you stop the timer.
 To do so, go to settings and un-check the display times checkbutton.
 Instead of displaying your time, it'll show "..." while you are solving.